Filing for Disability in Oregon

 General email: [email protected]

 The Office of Vocational Rehabilitation Services (OVRS) is part of the Oregon Department of Human Services (DHS).
 OVRS assists people with disabilities with counseling, job training, placement, and assistive technology services.
-OVRS has offices throughout the state; for the one closest to you, visit the OVRS website.
+OVRS has offices throughout the state.
+For the OVRS office closest to you, visit the OVRS website.

 Talk to a Disability Lawyer